liunoobest/JS/README.md

-# Base of JS,There is studying exprience for me.
+# Base of Web,There is studying exprience for me.
+s